intsystems/IDA/Readme.md

 *  CCA generative models: compare versions of generation techniques (variational, flow, and diffusion)
 *  Continous models for graph Laplacian: compare with Riemannian approach and CGN
-*  D4 and variants: compare Kalman filter, S4, HiPPO in discrete and continous time Examples of editorial-accepted comparisons are here
+*  D4 and variants: compare Kalman filter, S4, HiPPO in discrete and continous time

-1. Multi-way feature selection for ECoG-based Brain-Computer Interface Author links open overlay panel by A. Motrenko, V. Strijov.
-[DOI](https://doi.org/10.1016/j.eswa.2018.06.054), [PDF](http://strijov.com/papers/MotrenkoStrijov2017ECoG_HL_2.pdf)
+  Examples of editorial-accepted comparisons:
 2. Generation of simple structured Information Retrieval functions by genetic algorithm without stagnation by  A. Kulunchakov and V. Strijov.
 [DOI](https://doi.org/10.1016/j.eswa.2017.05.019), [PDF](http://strijov.com/papers/Kulunchakov2014RankingBySimpleFun.pdf)
-Expected:
+1. Multi-way feature selection for ECoG-based Brain-Computer Interface by A. Motrenko, V. Strijov.
+[DOI](https://doi.org/10.1016/j.eswa.2018.06.054), [PDF](http://strijov.com/papers/MotrenkoStrijov2017ECoG_HL_2.pdf)
+3. Quadratic programming feature selection for multicorrelated signal decoding with partial least squares by R. Isachenko, V. Strijov.
+[DOI](https://doi.org/10.1016/j.eswa.2022.117967), [PDF](http://strijov.com/papers/isachenko2022qpfs_decoding.pdf)

+Expected results:
 1. Short review of the listed alternative models (and the other alternatives you may find)
-2. Comparative analysis; see table 1 in these two papers above
+2. Comparative analysis; see Table 1 in the papers above for your inspiration

+(Note.
+Please think of possible model structure selection and dimensionality reduction, especially in the target space)